Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 }

-Now go to the root of this setup and node index.js, you should be able to see that the backend app is now running, and with this our Authentication backend setup is complete!
+Now go to the root of this setup and start the application with node index.js, you should be able to see that the backend app is now running, and with this our Authentication backend setup is complete!

 #Setting Up The Frontend

-To create a React application move to a fresh folder and type npx create-react-app frontend To this app, add axios and react-router-dom dependencies.
-I’ll be using tailwind css for this project feel free to use your own css framework.
+To start a new React application using Create React App move to a fresh folder and type npx create-react-app frontend.
+To this app, add axiosand react-router-dom dependencies.
+We’ll be using tailwind css for this app but feel free to use your own CSS/UI framework.
 To begin with a clean slate, clean up the create-react-app boilerplate css and test files.

-The strategy here to handle authentication is that when we hit the backend SignIn API, it will give us a jwt token, we will save that token somewhere on the client side like the local storage.
-Then on every route visit in the frontend we will just check if the token is present in the browser and if we get the user by calling the Get Me API , we will write this logic inside a custom react hook for resuability.
+The strategy here to handle authentication is that when we hit the backend SignIn API, it will give us an access token, we will save that token somewhere on the client side.
+Then on every route visit in the frontend we will just check if the token is present on the client side and if we are able to get the user by calling the GET /me API.
+We will write this logic inside a custom react hook for reusability.

 Now we will add a custom hook to check for the Authenticated user.
 This hook can be used inside any react component to get the Current Authenticated User.